noInfoPath/noInfoPath-data/README.md

 - https://www.sqlite.org/lang_createview.html

-## noDb
+## noIndexedDB
-The noDb factory creates and configures a new instance of Dexie.
-Dexie is a wrapper about IndexedDB.  noDb is a Dexie AddOn that extends the query capabilites of Dexie.
+The noIndexedDB factory creates and configures a new instance of Dexie.
+Dexie is a wrapper around IndexedDB.  noIndexedDB is a Dexie AddOn that extends the query capabilites of Dexie, and exposes a CRUD interface on the WriteableTable class.

 ### Class noDatum
 This is a contructor function used by Dexie when creating and returning data objects.